 We move the furniture from these two rooms to other places in the house.
-I had most of it worked out in my head, and just hoped that everything would actually fit.
+I had most of it worked out in my head and just hoped that everything would actually fit.
 It did work out–although the house is looking very crazy.
-Like you might start worrying if this is the start of a hoarder’s house.
+Like you might think this is the pre-cursing of a horder.
 The Family room is packed full of furniture.
 Every wall and corner is filled.
 But the living and dining rooms are emptied!

 Step 2: Remove Baseboards

-We removed the baseboards in both rooms by using a hammer and this mini set of crow bars.
-We are replacing the baseboards with taller versions, so we prepared these to be disposed (removed nails and cut into smaller pieces to fit in the garbage can).
-However, if you plan on reusing your baseboards, I’d recommend labeling them so you know which wall they belong on.
+We removed the baseboards in both rooms by using a hammer and this mini set of crowbars.
+We are replacing the baseboards with taller versions, so we prepared these to be disposed of (removed nails and cut into smaller pieces to fit in the garbage can).
+However, if you plan on reusing your baseboards, I’d recommend labeling them, so you know which wall they belong on.

 Step 3: Remove Carpet and Padding

-We cut the carpet between the living and dining room with a razor blade, so that we would have a small pieces to work with.
-Then we just stated in a corner and pulled it up.
-The Carpet will easily detach from the tacks and you can roll it up.
-Carpet is surprisingly heavy, so you’ll need to make sure you can carry it and dispose of it.
+We cut the carpet between the living and dining room with a razor blade to have small pieces to work with.
+Then we just started in a corner and pulled it up.
+The Carpet will easily detach from the tacks, and you can roll it up.
+The carpet is surprisingly heavy, so you’ll need to make sure you can carry it and dispose of it.
 The padding is light and easily comes up.
 However, you may have some carpet padding that remains because of the staples.

 Next, you’ll need to remove the carpet tack strips and the staples from the floor.
-Removing the staples is pretty straight forward, just use plyers (I usually have a needle nose and regular pair) and pull them straight up.
+Removing the staples is pretty straightforward; use plyers (I usually have a needle nose and regular pair) and pull them straight up.

 Step 4: Paint Trim

 We plan on painting all the trim white.
-I like the wood trim but it’s too orange and feels too 90’s.
-White feels classic and can easily painted another color if needed.
+I like the wood trim, but it’s too orange and feels too 90’s.
+White feels classic, and we can easily paint another color if needed.

-I knew I was going to paint the room, so I did not worry about being precise when painting the trim next to walls.
+I knew I was going to paint the room, so I did not worry about being precise when painting the trim next to the walls.
 However, when painting the window trim, I took it slow and steady.
-You do not need to use painters tape if you have a steady hand and are patient with the short handled 2 inch angled brush.
+You do not need to use painter’s tape if you have a steady hand and are patient with the short-handled 2 inch angled brush.
 I have tried all the gimmicky stuff for painting trim, but I have found just being patient and taking it slow usually works best.

 The trim needed 4 coats, oye!
 But my gluts are feeling good guys.
 All those squats really paid off!